kcarnold/cs344/content/units/08nlp-intro/_index.md

 Students who complete this unit will demonstrate that they can:

-- Identify at least two different language understanding tasks that can be addressed using machine learning methods.
+- Identify at least two different language understanding tasks that can be addressed using machine learning methods. <!-- Causal language modeling, Sequence translation, Sequence classification, Token classification, Information extraction -->
 - Describe causal language modeling as a prediction problem
 - Explain at least two different approaches for converting text data into a form usable by a machine learning model.
 - Identify both word and character n-grams in a given string.